antoheri/BI--CC/README.md

 ### 1. General Activity

 - How many bugs have been created over time?
-- What is the trend of new vs. resolved bugs by month or year?
 - How many bugs are still open today?

 ### 2. Product Quality